dotlang/language/doc/RFE.md

 option3: import at identifier level not module level

-? - for union use destruction syntax and remove all type checking functions from core
+? - for union use destruction syntax and remove all type checking functions from core another wy, that can be used is to treat a union binding as a struct `int_or_float.int`, `int_or_float.float`, ... this forces developer to use named types for a union also it can be used in expressions.
+`f = int_or_float.int // cast(int, int_or_float.float)`
+`int_iorfloat.int` is of type `int|nothing`.
+so if `T = int|nothing`, a binding of type T will have `.int`? yes and it will be itself. and `my_t.nothing`? what will it be? it is not orth. also `x.Type` notation will be confusing.

+? - How to have fn redirect?
+e.g. getNext can accept `int|nothing` so we want to redirect to two other fns based on whether input is int or nothing

+? - How to have iterators?
+e.g. reading a very long xml element by element or multiple file reader/writers